 Build a Resource and Project Organizational Chart

 A resource and project organizational chart will provide a standard visualization of the relationships between resources, project roles, and responsibilities.
-A resource organizational chart is a visual representation of reporting structure within a department.
+A resource organizational chart is a visual representation of the reporting structure within a department.
 On the other hand, a project organizational chart depicts the reporting lines, tasks assigned, and responsibilities within the project team.

 To create a resource chart, firms must gain complete visibility into the talent pool to understand the departments, job roles, responsibilities, and skills of individual members and accordingly establish reporting lines and hierarchies.
 For project charts, managers must identify key individuals participating in the project.
 Then, they can create a hierarchy and outline their roles, like sponsor, project manager, team lead, and team members.